AET-DevOps25/team-devoops/docs/devlog/devlog_02.md

 - We scheduled a short meeting on 2025-05-14 to discuss the initial backlog items as well as the unresolved questions from Week 1: search filtering, user group sizes and the final tool name.

 ## 🚀 - Product Backlog (2025-05-13)
-- Our tutor created and invited us to our team's GitHub Project, where @Anastasiia created the first 3 issues for this week's iteration in the format of Scrum stories.
+- Our tutor created and invited us to our team's GitHub Project, where @Anastasiia created the first 4 issues for this and last week's iterations in the format of Scrum stories.

 ## 🗨️ - Meeting (2025-05-14)